DigitalGeographyLab/green-path-server/src/graph_build/README.md

 ```

 ## Building a custom graph: overview / demo
-The scripts for building a custom graph are not generic enough to work for any geographical extent out of the box.
+The scripts for building a custom graph are not generic enough to work for any geographical extent without modifications.
 Localization is needed for adapting to available data sources, file types, nodata areas, projections etc.

-However, it should be possible to construct a simple graph without environmental data (noise and greenery) by running just steps 1, 2 and 5.
+However, it should be possible to construct a graph without noise and greenery data with considerably smaller effort by running just steps 1, 2 and 5.
+The package-level configurations (`config.py` files) need to be adjusted to match the local programming environment and data files/directories.
+Also the scripts may need some minor adjustments (such as setting an appropriate EPSG code for a local projected coordinate reference system).

 ### Running the tests
 ```